coderefinery/2022-09-20-workshop/content/questions/day3.md

 18. Why does `git diff` not show any staged changes, only unstaged?
 Can we make it show?
 Could be useful for deciding commit-message?
     - `git diff --cached` will show staged changes.
 Or `git diff --staged`, which might be easier to remember!
+    - this surprising behavior can be useful as you can use `git diff` to see new changes since staging last.
+I typically stage several times before committing.

 19. Please mention the tasks to be done.
 By the time I accepted the invite, the tasks were already explained and I missed it.
     - ok will do after break. in short: your goal is to open a pull request, so everything until and including step H